Tell Me It's Taboo

 Dudley Moore, who had been suffering from a degenerative disease (progressive supranuclear palsy) for three years, dies on 27th March, aged 66.

-Queen Elizabeth, the Queen Mother, dies on Easter Saturday, aged 101.
+Queen Elizabeth, the Queen Mother, dies on 30th March (Easter Saturday), aged 101.

 |